huzaifa-bajwa/Red-it/README.md

 2. Choose "Login/Signup" from the menu.
 3. You'll be prompted to either enter your existing credentials to log in or fill out a registration form to create a new account.

+### Dashboard

+For a personalized experience and the ability to generate summaries, presentation content and flashcards, utilize the dashboard buttons:

+1. Click on the respective button and wait for the magic to occur.

 ### Creating Flashcards

 Enhance your learning and retention by creating flashcards from summarized content: